sampsyo/home/_drafts/bril.md

 Laziness can pay off.)

 Finally, Bril does not require not SSA.
-There is [an SSA form][ssa] that includes a `phi` extension, but the language itself has mutable variables.
+There is [an SSA form][ssa] that includes a `phi` instruction, but the language itself has mutable variables.
 I wouldn't recommend this strategy for any other IL, but it's helpful for teaching for three big reasons:

 1. I want students to feel the pain of working with non-SSA programs before the course introduces SSA.
 This frustration can help motivate why SSA is the modern consensus.